Day 6 - Laugavegur: Hvanggil to Botnar Emstrur

 And finally Emstrur comes into sight, nestled amongst the folds of ash.

-Then we set off on the 2km loop to the canyon, Markarfljótsjgljúfur .
-We weren’t even aware of this side trip until the hut warden we paid for our campsite recommended we go.
+Don’t miss the 2km/1.2mi loop to the canyon, Markarfljótsjgljúfur.
+We weren’t even aware of this side trip until the hut warden recommended it.

 And you’d never know it was here.